Table of Contents[Hide][Show]

 - More tips for air travel during pregnancy

 - Call your OB if you feel that anything is wrong

 - Take care of yourself

-If you’re pregnant and travel for business or pleasure, you may be wondering how third trimester travel and third trimester flying work.
-Will you need to step back?
+If you’re pregnant and travel for business or pleasure, you may be wondering how those travel plans will change once you hit the third trimester: Is it safe?
 What extra precautions will you need to take?
-We run through what you need to know about traveling and flying in your third trimester, including airline company’s policies for when you might be denied boarding.
+What if something happens mid-trip?
+Read on as a TravelingMom of 5 and expert at flying while pregnant shares what you need to know about traveling and flying in your third trimester, including various airline policies for once you hit the home stretch of your pregnancy.

 Third Trimester Travel Tips